evansibok/super-duper-articles/002-RN-Typescript-Starter/rn-typescript-starter.md

 After the application has finished installing on the virtual device.
 You should see the demo application open on the virtual device.

-Voila!
+## Conclusion

+**Voila! 🎉🎉🎉**

 You just created and setup a React Native application with Typescript support from scratch.

 Next, we will setup Authentication/Authorization routes for our application using React Navigation.